sourcegraph/about/content/blogposts/2022/openssl-307-vulnerabilities.md

 f:Cargo.lock openssl-src AND version\s*=\s*"300\.[0-9\.]+\+3\.0\.[0-6]
 ```

+#### Go

+Go uses its own, completely independent SSL implementation.
+No action required.

 ## OpenSSL Checker

-You can also use our bookmarklet-based OpenSSL Checker tool available at [https://sourcegraph-community.github.io/openssl-checker/](https://sourcegraph-community.github.io/openssl-checker/) to check if your own projects are affected.
+You can use our bookmarklet-based OpenSSL Checker tool available at [https://sourcegraph-community.github.io/openssl-checker/](https://sourcegraph-community.github.io/openssl-checker/) to check if your own projects are affected.

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/openssl-checker-demo.gif)